randix/KioskContacts/README.md

 #### sender

-This file (*sender.txt*) may contain a field, which can be used:

-- sendermail - this is the mail address to be used in the From: field of the mail.
-The mail address must be in the list of possible sender addresses on the device.
+This file (*sender.txt*) may contains the sendermail mail address, which is used as the mail address in the From: field of the mail.
+The mail address must be in the list of possible sender addresses on the device to be used, otherwise Mail will use a From: address present on the device.

 #### subject

 This file (*subject.txt*) contains the subject of the mail message to be sent to the contact when **Submit** is tapped.
-This file may be edited and certain fields entered to be replaced by text from the contact form.
+This file may be edited and fields entered to be replaced by text from the contact form.

 #### VM Logo Color Thrive Tag